How Long Should You Ride a Recumbent Bike?

 - Workout Goals: Are you trying to lose weight, improve heart health, or recover from an injury?

 - Physical Condition: Joint health, age, and energy levels will guide your ideal session length.
+Recumbent bikes put less pressure on the lumbar spine and joints compared to upright bikes and treadmills, making them a safer option for those with back pain.

 - Schedule: Even 20-minute sessions can be effective with consistency.

-How Long Should You Ride Based on Your Goal?
+How Long Should You Ride Based on Your Goal

 Goal | Duration | Frequency | Notes |